 LightSpeed Ethernet Broadband-

 Supercharge your organisation’s internet connection with a leased line from MacAce.
-With none of the contention and slowdowns you get on traditional Fibre or FTTP services, you enjoy the full speed of your connection.
+With none of the contention and slowdowns you get on traditional Fibre or FTTP services, you enjoy the full speed of your connection – up to 1GB broadband (1Gbps).
 A leased line significantly increases your organisation’s internet speed and recommended for more than 30 users where internet reliability and consistent speed is required.
 Talk to us now about how we can get you the best deal on new or renewing your leased line.

 Leased lines provide dedicated, guaranteed, un-contended speeds from 100Mbps to 1Gbps and are based on a 100Mbps or 1Gbps bearer.
 Because it’s fibre from your premises directly into our network over either BT, TalkTalk or Virgin’s super-high capacity ATM Fibre network, the latency is also ultra-low.
 You’ll always get the speed you pay for.